HF Sinclair Corporation

 DINO

-HF Sinclair Corporation is an integrated petroleum refiner and marketer operating in the Oil & Gas Refining & Marketing industry, with a network of seven refineries, a significant renewable diesel production capacity, and an extensive marketing and logistics business including pipelines and terminals.
-The company is a major player in the U.S. refining sector, particularly in the Rockies, midcontinent, Southwest, and Pacific Northwest regions, distinguishing itself through its integrated model that spans refining, renewable fuels, and product distribution.
-The current investor narrative is dominated by a potential 'refiner earnings supercycle,' driven by geopolitical tensions in the Middle East that have caused a historic surge in gasoline and diesel prices, dramatically widening refining crack spreads and creating a windfall profit environment for U.S. refiners like HF Sinclair.…
+HF Sinclair Corporation is an integrated petroleum refiner and marketer operating seven refineries across the Rockies, midcontinent, Southwest, and Pacific Northwest, with a total crude oil throughput capacity of 678,000 barrels per day.
+The company is a significant player in the Oil & Gas Refining & Marketing industry, distinguished by its integrated model that includes a substantial renewable diesel production capacity of 380 million gallons annually and an extensive logistics network of pipelines and terminals.
+The current investor narrative is overwhelmingly focused on a potential 'refiner earnings supercycle,' driven by geopolitical tensions in the Middle East that have caused a historic surge in gasoline and diesel prices, dramatically widening crack spreads and creating a windfall profit environment for U.S. refiners like HF Sinclair.…

 DINO